kobersky/kobersky/README.md

 With 10+ years in software development - I've worked across startups, a large-scale enterprise, and as an independent solo developer.
 </br>
 </br>
-I'm comfortable working through technical challenges, digging into complex systems, and accustomed to both working alone and collaborating with others.
+I'm comfortable working through technical challenges, digging into complex systems, and finding solutions that are efficient and maintainable.
----

 <h1>Android Projects</h1>

 <h2>🚗🚦🛑 | Driving Theory</h2>